Carneiro, Kansas – A Tidy Little Ghost Town

 Cattle at the Smoky Hills River near Ellsworth, Kansas, by Alexander Gardner, 1867.

-Carneiro is a ghost town in Ellsworth County, Kansas, that got its start as a stop on the Smoky Hill Trail and began to flourish when the Union Pacific Railroad came through the area.
+Carneiro is a ghost town in Ellsworth County, Kansas.
+It began as a stop on the Smoky Hill Trail and began flourishing when the Union Pacific Railroad entered the area.

-Located about 11 miles east of Ellsworth, this tiny unincorporated town started as a stop on the Smoky Hill Trail in 1866 when the Kansas City and Santa Fe Stage and Mail Line began to travel from Kansas City to Denver, Colorado.
+Located about 11 miles east of Ellsworth, this tiny unincorporated town started as a stop on the Smoky Hill Trail in 1866, when the Kansas City and Santa Fe Stage and Mail Line began traveling from Kansas City to Denver, Colorado.
 Called Alum Creek Station, it was established at the point where the Smoky Hill Trail crossed Alum Creek.
 A post office called Alum Creek was established in December 1872.

-Though a few settlers came to the area, it would not be until Edward W. Wellington came to Kansas in the late 1870s that a town would be established.
+Though a few settlers came to the area, a town would not be established until Edward W. Wellington came to Kansas in the late 1870s.
 Massachusetts-born Wellington, a Harvard graduate and attorney, purchased 12,000 acres of land in Ellsworth County and developed an extensive sheep operation named the Monte Carneiro Ranch.

 In 1882, Wellington and his associates and other area ranchers established the townsite along the Union Pacific Railroad as a shipping point for their livestock.
 The town’s name was officially changed to Carneiro in June 1882.
 Before long, stockyards, a hotel, and three general stores were built.
 In 1885, a school building was constructed.
 The United Methodist congregation held services in the basement, and the Christian Church held services on the main floor.